zeebo/goof/README.md

 Do you really have to ask?
 OF COURSE!
 If you do, please let me know what terrible idea this enabled.
 I'm very interested.

+## Testimonials

+> "I can't wait to get some goof in my manhole!"